YaoleiQi/Examinee-Examiner-Network/README.md

 ### Data preprocessing

-- Because the different data are used, in order to adapt to the different data types such as DCM, NRRD, etc. and unify the training process, we changed all the data to the RAW type, and the resolution was re-interpolated to 1: 1: 1.
+- To adapt to the different data types such as DCM, NRRD, etc. and unify the training process, we changed all the data to the RAW type, and the resolution was re-sampled to 1: 1: 1.
 - The original image was $512\times512$ per slice, with 200 to 500 slices per image.
 The region of interest (ROI) was extracted and these heart ROIs were cropped into small 3D patches of $288\times288\times224$ online before been fed into the network due to the limitation of GPU memory.
 - The **「Data folder」** contains an original image from ASOCA **「.nrrd」** and an RAW image after our processing.
 The ROI image after our cutting is provided as a sample, and the size of the image is stored in the **「Npy folder」** as a **「.npy file」**.